 Both rates can provide you with a pretty clear picture of what’s working and what you might want to change.
 For example, if open rates are high and attributable purchases doing well, keep doing what you’re doing.
-If open rates are declining, or you’re seeing a high unsubscribe rate, try sending email less frequently, or changing up the time that you send it out.
+If open rates are declining, or you’re seeing a high unsubscribe rate, try sending email less frequently, or changing up the day and time that you send it out.

 It’s important to note that in the United States, the average open rate is 20 percent and the average clickthrough rate is 3.3 percent.
 Open and clickthrough rates can vary by industry, so it’s worth taking a look to see how you compare against your specific industry.

 Also, a subject line with a clear call to action that conveys urgency can cut through the noise of your customers’ inboxes and may help increase your open rates.

 Measuring Your Email Marketing: What’s a Good Open Rate?